-There are many organizations, including Franchise Marketing Systems that provide the structure, guidance and oversight for a successful franchise program implementation.
+There are many organizations, including FMS that provide the structure, guidance, and oversight for a successful franchise program implementation.
 But after the first franchise is sold and the check has cleared, the responsibilities land back on you as the franchisor.

-When considered whether to Franchise Your Business, it is important to get your arms around the gravity of what comes after the sale, how much of you is required from a new franchise buyer, what kind of time and how many phone calls you will need to take to keep people feeling supported.
+When considering whether to Franchise Your Business, it is important to get your arms around the gravity of what comes after the sale, how much of you is required from a new franchise buyer, what kind of time, and how many phone calls you will need to take to keep people feeling supported.

-Ultimately, franchising isn’t for everyone, but for some the alternative of qualifying whether to franchise your business can turn out to be a very good fit.
-Great franchisors are typically really good relationship managers and have the ability to work with a very diverse group of
+Ultimately, franchising isn’t for everyone, but for some, the alternative of qualifying whether to franchise your business can turn out to be a very good fit.
+Great franchisors are typically really good relationship managers and have the ability to work with a very diverse group.